Getting Your Family to Understand Mental Illness - When They Say "It's All in Your Head"

 Why Mental Illness Is Hard to Understand

 A broken bone shows a cast, and the flu shows a fever.
 But depression and anxiety disorders have no visible symptoms.
 This "invisibility" is the biggest reason mental illness is misunderstood.
-According to a WHO survey, approximately 60% of people with mental illness have experienced stigma from family or friends.
+According to international surveys, approximately 60% of people with mental illness have experienced stigma from family or friends.

 In Japan, prejudice against mental illness is particularly deep-rooted.
-"If I say I'm seeing a psychiatrist, they'll think I'm crazy."
-"If I say I have depression, they'll call me weak."
+"If I say I am seeing a psychiatrist, they will think I am crazy."
+"If I say I have depression, they will call me weak."
 This fear silences those affected and deepens their isolation.

 Why Families Struggle to Understand